-Software segment revenues decreased \$14.9 million due to a \$14.8 million decrease in services revenue and a \$0.1 million decrease in our onpremises and SaaS software revenue.
-The decrease in services revenue was primarily attributable to our strategic shift to emphasize software over services, as well as the divestiture of our C&R business in June 2021.
-The decrease in our on-premises and SaaS software revenue was primarily attributable to the C&R business divestiture, partially offset by an increase in our platform software revenue.
-In total, \$16.3 million of the quarter-over-prior year quarter decrease - \$8.3 million from on-premises and SaaS software and \$8.0 million from services - in our Software segment revenue was attributable to the divestiture of our C&R business.
+Software segment revenues decreased \$0.4 million due to a \$36.2 million decrease in services revenue, partially offset by a \$35.7 million increase in our on-premises and SaaS software revenue.
+The decrease in services revenue was primarily attributable to the C&R business divestiture in June 2021, as well as our strategic shift to emphasize software over services.
+The increase in our on-premises and SaaS software revenue was primarily attributable to an increase in our platform software revenue, partially offset by the C&R business divestiture.
+The total revenue impact from the divestiture was \$45.3 million - a \$22.3 million decrease from on-premises and SaaS software and a \$23.0 million decrease from professional services.